ElSuperDado/ElectricField/README.md

 </p>

 ### Description
-This project is a simple electrical field simulator implemented in the C language.
+This project is a simple electric field simulator implemented in the C language.
 It simulates the interaction between positively and negatively charged particles.

 ### How to Run (Linux)
 To execute the program, follow these steps: